dewi-alliance/hotspot-manufacturers/0019-third-party-manufacturers-Ingenious-Technology.md

 We use SX1302
 We recommend you don't use the SX1301 in new designs
 * Where are you sourcing your components from?
-We source Lora Module from Seeed, and are design our own Lora/Raspberry integrated product in next generation.
+We will source Raspberry Pi from market, and make our own Lora Mdoule based on Semtech Reference design
 * How many radio modules/ concentrators can you procure?
 First batch, we estimate we will procure a couple thousand.